 Phase 5: Installation

 Phase 5 involves strengthening a positive belief after a memory is no longer disturbing.
 Because negative beliefs associated with memories are part of what keep a memory disturbing in the present, the negative belief is replaced with a positive, reality-based belief in this phase.

 Phase 6: Body Scan

 This phase provides the opportunity for the client to notice any body sensations that are present, whether disturbing or positive.
 During this phase, the sensations are experienced until any discomfort has subsided or positive feelings are strengthened.

 Phase 7 is part of every re-processing session.
 If a memory is still disturbing, this phase involves using a calming resource or technique so that the client feels safe and complete before leaving session.
 After a memory is no longer disturbing, this phase is the end of the session where the therapist reminds the client to record any disturbance outside of session and that processing may continue.

 Phase 8: Reevaluation:

-Reevaluation occurs the session after each re-processing session and also may be for intermittent maintenance session.
-In this phase, the therapist checks in with the client to see if the previously desensitized memory is still disturbing and continues to Phase 3 if the client reports disturbance is still present.
+Reevaluation occurs the session after each re-processing session and also may be used for intermittent maintenance sessions.
+In this phase, the therapist checks in with the client to see if the memory is still disturbing and continues to Phase 3 if the client reports disturbance is still present.
 If the memory is no longer disturbing, the client may process other memories that are still disturbing or ending treatment may be indicated.
 Some clients prefer to have a follow-up appointment after a month or two to check in with the therapist.